caodoanh2001/caodoanh2001.github.io/_news/announcement_prl.md

 ---
 layout: post
-title:  One paper has been accepted by Pattern Recognition Letters (IF = 5.1)
+title:  One paper has been accepted by Pattern Recognition Letters (SCIE Q1, IF = 5.1)
 date:   2023-09-26 00:00:00
 description: Congratulations!
-Improving Human-object Interaction with Auxiliary Semantic Information and Enhanced Instance Representation has been accepted by Pattern Recognition Letters (IF = 5.1)
+Improving Human-object Interaction with Auxiliary Semantic Information and Enhanced Instance Representation has been accepted by Pattern Recognition Letters (SCIE Q1, IF = 5.1)

 tags: formatting links
 categories: sample-posts